MaoAtanane/getfluence-test/README.md

 This project is using [`react-router-dom v6`](https://reacttraining.com/react-router/core), have a look at `App.tsx` which is the file that defines the routes that are available.

+## Api Calls
+Api calls are managed by react query and Axios.
+All the calls are cashed infinitely until revalidation by a user action.

 ## Development time
 Approximately 10 hours non continuous.